-The Medical Technology Association of Australia (MTAA) acknowledges the announcement today by Independent Senator Nick Xenophon that he plans to establish a Senate inquiry into the private health insurance industry and pricing of medical devices on the prosthesis list.
+The Medical Technology Association of Australia (MTAA) acknowledges the announcement today by Senator Nick Xenophon and Senator Stirling Griff of plans to establish a Senate inquiry into the medical devices industry.

-The MTAA appreciates the opportunity to inform any Senate inquiry, however, a process is currently underway that will deliver reform and improved transparency around the benefit setting arrangements for medical devices.
+The MTAA welcome the opportunity to inform the Senate inquiry, however, a process is currently underway that will deliver reform and improved transparency around the benefit setting arrangements for medical devices.